-- Mitigation of ecological issues, in particular with regard to avoiding impacts on Moor Lane SINC, Ings Goit stream, protected species, potential habitats and cumulative impact and including measures to address and control invasive species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on heritage assets (Scheduled Monuments including Thornborough Henges, other potential archaeological remains, Listed Buildings in Nosterfield, Well and Kirklington Conservation areas) and their settings and the impact on villages and local landscape features such as the lngs Goit and arising from increasing areas of open water - A site specific flood risk assessment, which to be satisfactory will need to include necessary mitigation such as compensatory storage, attenuation and surface water drainage and SuDS as appropriate (including appropriate mitigation for the impact of relocating the lngs Goit Beck) - A traffic assessment to ensure suitable arrangements for access and local roads, including an appropriate traffic management plan regarding the B6267 and Moor Lane - Appropriate arrangements for the assessment, control of and mitigation of effects including from noise and dust - An appropriate restoration scheme using opportunities for habitat creation and reconnecting the Henges to their landscape setting, but which is also appropriate to the site's location within a birdstrike safeguarding zone planning application NY/2011/0242/ENV, indicates that there is a suitable resource in this location.
+- Mitigation of ecological issues, in particular with regard to avoiding impacts on Moor Lane SINC, Ings Goit stream, protected species, potential habitats and cumulative impact and including measures to address and control invasive species - Mitigation to minimise the irreversible loss of best and most versatile agricultural land and to protect high quality soil resources - Appropriate site design and landscaping to mitigate impact on heritage assets (Scheduled Monuments including Thornborough Henges, other potential archaeological remains, Listed Buildings in Nosterfield, Well and Kirklington Conservation areas) and their settings and the impact on villages and local landscape features such as the Ings Goit and arising from increasing areas of open water - A site specific flood risk assessment, which to be satisfactory will need to include necessary mitigation such as compensatory storage, attenuation and surface water drainage and SuDS as appropriate (including appropriate mitigation for the impact of relocating the Ings Goit Beck) - A traffic assessment to ensure suitable arrangements for access and local roads, including an appropriate traffic management plan regarding the B6267 and Moor Lane - Appropriate arrangements for the assessment, control of and mitigation of effects including from noise and dust - An appropriate restoration scheme using opportunities for habitat creation and reconnecting the Henges to their landscape setting, but which is also appropriate to the site's location within a birdstrike safeguarding zone - Applications should be supported by a comprehensive archaeological assessment - The Ministry of Defence should be consulted on any structures proposed over 91.4m in height in connection with this development

+This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of sand and gravel (Policies M02, M03 and M04) and could contribute to meeting requirements for the supply of sand and gravel in the southwards distribution area over the Plan period (Policy M07) as evidence, including from the current planning application NY/2011/0242/ENV, indicates that there is a suitable resource in this location.
 No major issues have been raised by statutory consultees in respect of local amenity, landscape, biodiversity, historic and water environments which indicate any significant conflict with other relevant policies in the Plan.

-This site is consistent with the broad geographical approach to the supply of aggregates (Policy M01) and the provision of sand and gravel (Policies M02, M03 and M04) and could contribute to meeting requirements for the supply of sand and gravel in the southwards distribution area over the Plan period (Policy M07) as evidence, including from the current